-We Americans don't eat a lot of lamb, we consume about 1lb of Lamb per year... which is about 2 servings.
+We Americans don't eat a lot of lamb compared to other meat.
+Generally speaking, the average American only consumes about 1lb of lamb per year which is about 2 servings.
 Usually one of those servings is around Easter.

 This boneless lamb shoulder is ideal for long, slow braising to bring out natural flavors and tenderness.
 Juicy and succulent.
 Comfort food at its best.